SoumiDas/TMCOSS/README.md

 # Prerequisites

 * Python, NumPy, cvxpy, PyTorch, scikit-learn, Matplotlib
-* Dataset and its corresponding model
+* Data and its corresponding model

 # Steps to execute the algorithm